-With LSU's victory over Clemson in the 2019-20 College Football Playoff title game, there are now four different teams to win at least one CFP title, since the system's debut in 2014.
+With LSU's victory over Clemson in the 2019-20 College Football Playoff title game, the Tigers became the fourth program to win at least one CFP title since its 2014 debut.

-Eleven different programs have appeared in the College Football Playoff through the first six years.
-Here are the college football teams with the most all-time College Football Playoff wins and appearances since the postseason format was introduced in 2014:
+Eleven different teams have appeared in the College Football Playoff through the first six years.
+Here are the college football teams with the most all-time College Football Playoff wins and appearances since the postseason format was introduced.

 *Note: The year represents the year that the season started, not the date of the championship game.

 Most wins in the College Football Playoff: